TheFreeWeb/FreeSearcher/README.md

 Windows:

-> Unzip the file and run searcher.exe as admin (or run start.bat as admin, this file is hidden)
+> Unzip the file and run searcher.exe as admin (or run start.bat as admin, this file is hidden) WINDOWS MAY REQUIRE A CLOUD SECURITY SCAN, THIS IS FINE

 Example command:
 ```